ideal-lab5/murmur/docs/murmur/docs/quick_start/browser.md

 (Optional) Run a local IDN Node

-If you want to develop locally, you can run a local Ideal network node with Docker
+If you want to develop locally, you can run a local Ideal Network node with Docker

 ``` shell
 docker pull ideallabs/etf@latest
 docker run -p 9944:9944 ideallabs/etf --tmp --dev --alice --unsafe-rpc-external
 ```

-We will update this guide when we have finalized the DNS and such for a hosted node.
+*This guide will be updated once the DNS and related configurations for a hosted node have been finalized.*
 ---

-Configure setup axios and polkadotjs instances.
+Configure setup axios and polkadot.js instances.
 We present a useful default here but there are many different ways an application may want to do this.

 ``` js
 /* Polkadot API initialization */